RFE/RL's Azerbaijani Service: Radio Azadliq

 - The government of Azerbaijan jails journalists and heavily censors all media.

-- On December 26, 2014, Azerbaijani police raided and sealed RFE/RL's Baku Bureau; journalists working for RFE/RL in Azerbaijan continue to be harassed by Azerbaijani officials.
+- On December 26, 2014, Azerbaijani police raided and sealed RFE/RL's Baku bureau.
+The bureau remains closed, and journalists working for RFE/RL in Azerbaijan continue to be harassed by Azerbaijani officials.

 - Since December 2008, all international broadcasters including Radio Azadliq, the BBC, and Voice of America are banned from broadcasting on local FM and MW frequencies.

-- Radio Azadliq’s investigative reports on Azeri ministers' family businesses and offshore account holders linked to President Ilham Aliyev’s family were widely cited by major US and UK media.
+- Radio Azadliq’s investigative reports on senior officials’ family businesses and offshore accounts linked to President Ilham Aliyev’s family have been widely cited by major US and UK media.

 Facts & Stats about Azerbaijan